nhanduongha/Sales-Analysis/README.md

 # Sales-Analysis
-Using Power BI to make sales report
+A project using Power BI to analyse the sales over years.